 You’ll take three courses together with other STARS students: University College 100, English 101, and Communication 101.
 You’ll also be assigned an academic advisor who will work with you throughout your first year as you identify a major and strive toward your future career goals.

-You’ll participate in four hours of structured studying each week in your residence hall.
+You’ll participate in structured studying each week in your residence hall.
 We want to ensure that you begin your academic career with strong habits that you can carry with you throughout your four years at State.
 Structured study tables will ensure that you learn early on the value of scheduling your study time to help you find balance as you transition to college.

 These are nationally recognized strategies that aid in college student success.
 All STARS participants will be required to join these programs and must sign a contract at New Student Orientation agreeing to abide by these policies.
 Utilizing these resources along with consistent class attendance and homework submission will set you up for a successful first year and will help you develop strategies for excelling in your four years at Indiana State University.